HapsHapsHaps/Training-examples/flower-image-classifier/Readme.md

 The `:Z` part of the command, is to stop selinux on the host machine from blocking every single interraction with the attached folder from inside the container.

-With the docker container running, ad your terminal attached to it.
+With the docker container running, and your terminal attached to it.
 It's time to train with the dataset.

 ## Training with the dataset